Cosey Coleman: Professional career

-Coleman was drafted in the second round with the 51st overall pick in the 2000 NFL Draft by the Tampa Bay Buccaneers.
-As a rookie with Tampa Bay in the 2000 season, he appeared in eight games at both offensive guard positions, and averaged about six pancake blocks a game.
-He moved into the starting lineup in 2001, starting for all 16 games and the Buccaneers' playoff game.
-Looking to improve further, Coleman started 15 games in the 2002 season as well as all three playoff games, which included Super Bowl XXXVII.
-In that game, the Buccaneers dominated the Oakland Raiders en route to a 48-21 victory and his only Super Bowl title.
-Coleman would start all 32 games over the 2003 and 2004 seasons and continued to cement his reputation as one of the league's best offensive linemen.
+Coleman was selected in the second round with the 51st overall pick in the 2000 NFL draft by the Tampa Bay Buccaneers.
+As a rookie with Tampa Bay in the 2000 season, he appeared in eight games at both offensive guard positions.
+He moved into the starting lineup in 2001, starting for all 16 games and the Buccaneers' Wild Card Round playoff game.
+Looking to improve further, Coleman started 15 games in the 2002 season as well as all three playoff games, which included the Buccaneers' Super Bowl XXXVII victory.
+In that game, the Buccaneers dominated the Oakland Raiders en route to a 48–21 victory and his only Super Bowl title.
+Coleman started all 32 games over the 2003 and 2004 seasons and continued to cement his reputation as one of the league's best offensive linemen.

-Following the 2004 season, Coleman moved on to the Cleveland Browns and was promptly inserted into the starting lineup for a young Browns team.
-He would play for the Browns for two seasons from 2005-2006.
+Following the 2004 season, Coleman moved on to the Cleveland Browns.
+He was promptly inserted into the starting lineup for a young Browns team.
+He played for the Browns for two seasons from 2005–2006, starting in 29 games.

-Over his seven-year career, Coleman has played in 85 games, of which he started 77.
+Over his seven-year career, Coleman has played in 100 games, of which he started 92.
 Coleman announced his retirement from professional football in 2007 after seven years in the league due to bad knees, which not would allow him to pass a physical.

 Post-playing career

 After retiring from professional football, Coleman re-enrolled at the University of Tennessee, where he majored in legal studies.
 He is currently an assistant coach for the Middleton High School football team.
+He has worked in the insurance industry.